intel-analytics/BigDL-2.x/pyzoo/zoo/examples/orca/learn/tf/inception/README.md

 ```

 In the above commands
-* -f: where you put your ImageNet data, it should be a hdfs folder
+* -f: raw ImageNet data path
+* --imagenet: ImageNet TFRecords data path.
+When using HDFS path, you need set environment variables JAVA_HOME,
+HADOOP_HDFS_HOME(the location of your HDFS installation), and LD_LIBRARY_PATH(include path to libhdfs.so).
 * --checkpoint: Where you cache the model/train_state snapshot.
 You should input a folder and
 make sure the folder is created when you run this example.
 The model snapshot will be named as
 model.#iteration_number, and train state will be named as optimMethod.#iteration_number.
 Note that if